Faith community nursing: Origins

+Approaches

 Faith community nursing focuses on a wholistic approach to patient care.
 Faith community nursing believes that by promoting a wholistic approach this will prevent or minimize illnesses in faith communities (How is faith community nursing the same or different, 2015).
 Nurses in this specialty, cares for the patient as a whole; physically, emotionally, and spiritually.
 A good relationship between the nurse and client is vital for this specialty.
 The role of a faith community nurse is to provide routine spiritual care in partnership with a faith community; it also involves routine implementation and coordination of activities, resourcing and referring.
 Faith community nurses also maintain the goal of patient care towards wholistic functioning.
 Patients have needs that are not related to clinical nursing.
 These needs can affect the way they view their care, the way they receive that care, and the way they engage in that care (The Joint Commission, 2010).
 For some, their faith is their way to cope with illnesses and stress; faith community nursing helps to bring faith and clinical nursing together to achieve this goal.

 To become a faith community nurse, the registered nurse must have a minimum of 2 years experience, must have a current license in the state where the faith community is located, and have completed a parish nurse foundations course for the specialty practice as recognized by the American Nurses Association.
 There are several different curriculum offerings for the faith community nurse which have been developed by a panel of nursing faculty.
 These are offered though a partnership with the International Parish Nurse Resource Center (IPNRC) at more than 130 nursing schools and health systems around the US and abroad.

 Faith community nurses serve in several roles, including: